 Questions & Answers

-Some common possible side effects are:
+Some common possible side effects are: (affects 1 to 10 in 100 patients)

-• Heartburn*
+- Heartburn

-• Local irritation around the anus (perianal irritation)
+- Local irritation around the anus (perianal irritation)

-• Nausea, vomiting and headache
+- Nausea, vomiting and headache

-Some uncommon possible side effects are:
+Some uncommon possible side effects are: (affects 1 to 10 in 1000 patients)

-• Allergic reactions with skin rash
+- Allergic reactions with skin rash and possibly anaphylactic shock

-• Slowed heartbeat
+- Slowed heartbeat

-• Exanthematous skin rash
+- Exanthematous skin rash

-• Irritation of the urethra
+- Irritation of the urethra

-• When taken at the same time as alcohol, tremor, and impaired coordination
+- When taken at the same time as alcohol, tremor and impaired coordination

 In such circumstances, as well as in case of an overdose, the medicine should be discontinued immediately, and medical advice should be sought without delay.
 Under no circumstances induce vomiting or consume milk or alcohol in case of an overdose.